Skip to content

 Personalize

-Be honest about the lack of activity and tie the recommendation to a specific cause, not vague market language.
+Be honest about the lack of activity and tie the recommendation to a specific cause.

 Avoid